dialoguemd/covid-19/src/regions/ca/info/ca-nb/reporting.md

 These individuals should pay particular attention to taking everyday precautions as well as generally keeping space between themselves and others, such as minimizing attendance at crowded gatherings and mass events or thinking of other ways of participating (virtual attendance).
 Protect yourself and others.

 They should also think about what health and food supplies they need on hand should they have to stay home, and slowly start replenishing their shelves.
 Make a plan.

+If you are unsure if you should be isolating yourself, or if you have questions on how to do it, contact Regional Public Health or call Tele-Care 8-1-1.

 [Source: Government of New Brunswick](https://www2.gnb.ca/content/gnb/en/departments/ocmoh/cdc/content/respiratory_diseases/coronavirus.html)